Wednesday, 22 December 2010

-But despite this borrowing of constructions from the mystery genre, James never felt compelled to create a detective figure, for when such a fellow appears in supernatural fiction the tendency is to give some knowledge of the intimate workings of the supernatural world.
-As he remarks in his Preface to More Ghost Stories of An Antiquarian -
+But despite this borrowing of constructions from the mystery genre, James never felt compelled to create a detective figure, for when such fellows appear in supernatural fiction the tendency is to give some knowledge of the intimate workings of the supernatural world.
+As he remarks in his Preface to More Ghost Stories of An Antiquary -

-All of which may give us some indication of why the ghosts that populate James work are quite so enigmatic.
-Aside from often having origins shrouded in the necessary amount mystery to make them effective, the various forms their manifestations demonstrate perplex in themselves.
-For a defining feature of the Jamesian spectre is its scant regard for appearing in the usual ethereal version of a human being.
+All of which may give us some indication of why the ghosts that populate James's work are quite so enigmatic.
+Aside from often having origins shrouded in the necessary amount mystery to make them effective, the various forms their manifestations are often perplexing in themselves.
+For a defining feature of the Jamesian spectre is its scant regard for appearing as the usual ethereal version of a human being.

-Indeed, it may come as something of a surprise to many readers but when one examines and tabulates the diverse hauntings contained in James’ canon, a curious thing becomes apparent – only but a handful feature what we may recognise as the usual ghost, that is the reappearing image of a person since deceased.
+Indeed, it may come as something of a surprise to many readers but when one examines and tabulates the diverse hauntings contained in James’s canon, a curious thing becomes apparent – and that is, only a handful feature what we may recognise as the usual ghost, that is the reappearing image of a person since deceased.
 Now this may appear to be something of a foolish claim to anyone familiar with the thirty five tales that James wrote, but allow me to elucidate.

-At this junction, the reader unfamiliar with the entirety of the James canon is advised that several following remarks may be considered what young jackanapes these days refer to as ‘spoilerific’.
-Proceed at your own risk!
+At this junction, the reader unfamiliar with the entirety of the James canon is advised that several following remarks may be considered to be what young jackanapes these days refer to as ‘spoilerific’.
+So proceed at your own risk!

-Next we must recall that in some three more tales, The View From a Hill, A Neighbour’s Landmark, and The Malice of Inanimate Objects, the strange goings-on appear to be directed by a restless human ghost but we never actually see or hear of the phantom manifesting into visibility.
+Next we must recall that in some three more tales, A View From a Hill, A Neighbour’s Landmark, and The Malice of Inanimate Objects, the strange goings-on appear to be directed by a restless human ghost but we never actually see or hear of the phantom manifesting into visibility.
 We may also add into this category those tales of human ghosts that reveal themselves in oblique fashions; the four following stories all feature unusual phenomena related to deceased persons.
-The A Haunted Doll’s House has it’s poisoned patriarch returning as a frog-like spectre, and The Diary of Mr Poytner hints at a similar post mortem transformation with its furry phantasm, though considering the agency by which this hairy figure is called forth some readers may wish to place this story among the magical beings category.
+The Haunted Doll’s House has its poisoned patriarch returning as a frog-like spectre, and The Diary of Mr Poytner hints at a similar post mortem transformation with its furry phantasm, though considering the agency by which this hairy figure is called forth some readers may wish to place this story in the magical beings category.
 An Un-common Prayer-Book largely features the work of unseen hands until the finale when a guardian apparition appears as something like an unfurling dusty roll of flannel.
-And An Evening’s Entertainment has the dead dabblers in the dark arts are linked with the appearance of some curious flies and reportedly appearing as odd patches of hovering mists.
+And in An Evening’s Entertainment we have the dead dabblers in the dark arts linked with the appearance of some curious flies and reportedly appearing as odd patches of hovering mists.

-So then you may think that this would leave us a grand total of fifteen tales – less than half – featuring what we may describe as typical fiction ghosts who may count themselves as descendants of Athendorus’ chained spectre.
-And sadly, you should be wrong to do so, for only a small fraction of these may be properly classified in this manner.
+So then you may think that this would leave us a grand total of fifteen tales – less than half – featuring what we may describe as typical fictional ghosts who may count themselves as descendants of Athendorus’ chained spectre.
+But sadly, you should be wrong to do so, for only a small fraction of these may be properly classified in this manner.

 The spirits to be found in Lost Hearts, The Rose Garden, Rats, and A Vignette all feature what we may consider the typical literary ghost – the spirits of the unquiet dead reappearing in human form.
 Also we have a human spectre in Mr Humphreys and his Inheritance but unlike the more traditional spirits in the preceding three tales, the unwelcome visitant in this story is a post mortem survival engineered it would appear through the arcane arts.

-Additionally The Residence of Whitminister although this story has the ghost of Lord Saul appearing in the usual fashion of a traditional haunting, it also boasts other less well defined and distinct non-human spirits, not to mention some unusual insects; it’s human phantom is far from the focus of the spectral mayhem related in this tale.
-Considering the variety of manifestations in this text, some may wish to place it with the products of magic group.
+Additionally in The Residence at Whitminister although this story has the ghost of Lord Saul appearing in the usual fashion of a traditional haunting, it also boasts other less well defined and distinctly non-human spirits, not to mention some unusual insects; and its human phantom is far from the focus of the spectral mayhem related in this tale.
+Considering the variety of manifestations in this text, again some may wish to place it in the magical beings group.

 Well, on one hand it is true that these remaining tales do feature the returning human dead, however strictly speaking the figures in these tales cannot be exactly classed as ghosts.
 Rather than the typical insubstantial phantoms, the dead in these tales are horribly physical in their manifestations; they are not just appearing after death, but are actually bodily rising from their graves in order to go about their business.
 Therefore technically speaking what we have in this nine stories are not spooks and spectres but an older form of the returning dead, the revenant.